Art History

 To major with an Art History concentration, you will focus your degree by choosing one of three tracks.
 The Art & Art History minor is flexible: you can tailor it to fit your goals and interests.
 We also actively support students who wish to combine their interest in other fields with a double major.

-All Art History students engage with historical, political, social, and environmental contexts.
-As part of your studies, you will visit museums and other relevant sites to research, analyze and observe works of art.
-A study abroad program could be an important part of your degree.
+All Art History students learn important aspects of historical context, including political, social, and environmental dimensions of creative work.
+As part of your studies, you will visit museums and other relevant sites to observe, analyze, and research works of art in person.
+Students in Art History often participate in study abroad programs to further enrich their education.

 Opportunities for undergraduate research include advanced seminars, independent study, Honors projects, and internships.